rahul9852-dot/mern-weather-app/README.md

 ```javascript
 npm run dev
 ```
-This is command will your client and server concurrently.
+This is the command will your client and server concurrently.
 - client - localhost:3000
 - server - localhost:5000